Deadstream: Reception

-On review aggregator website Rotten Tomatoes, the film has an approval rating of 91% based on 53 reviews, with an average rating of 7.4/10.
-The website's critics consensus reads: "Proof that there's still life in the found-footage gimmick, Deadstream is a scarily good bit of B-movie fun."
-On Metacritic, the film has a weighted average score of 67 out of 100, based on 10 critics, indicating "generally favorable reviews".
+On the review aggregator website Rotten Tomatoes, 92% of 61 critics' reviews are positive.
+The website's consensus reads, "Proof that there's still life in the found-footage gimmick, Deadstream is a scarily good bit of B-movie fun."
+Metacritic, which uses a weighted average, assigned the film a score of 67 out of 100 based on 10 critics, indicating "generally favorable" reviews.